jobinau/pgLogAnalyzer/README.md

 ## Technical Doc

+The program flow is designed as follows:
+1. log_line_prefix is converted into Regular Expression (Comptiable with ECMAScript).
+2. Use C++11 standard regular expression libraries for parsing first few lines of the log file.
+3. If the Regular expression is successful in finding the matches, A data structure with location and offsets are created for further parsing the log file in a much faster and efficient way.
+This datastructure (**loglinelocation**) is described in the following sections
+4. Start parsing the log file from the biggining till the end.

-Data structure
+The Important Data structure in the entire framework is:

 ```c++
 vector<tuple<char,int,int,char>> loglinelocation;
 ```

-This is an alternate representation of regular expression for parsing the log lines
+This is a representation of regular expression for parsing the log lines.

-### loglinelocation explanation:
+### **loglinelocation** explanation:
 1. First character of the tuple indicates the the log\_line\_prefix escape character like 't' for '%t', 'p' for '%p' etc.
      Please refer [Postgres documentation here](https://www.postgresql.org/docs/9.5/static/runtime-config-logging.html#GUC-LOG-LINE-PREFIX) for details of escape sequences used in postgres log.
 2. Second integer is relative position of the escape character, if log\_line\_prefix is like: